-At Howarth Timber & Building Supplies we supply a wide range of both timber and concrete posts and can not only provide the traditional range of sizes for fence posts but are also able to offer larger sizes and sections to meet your own specific requirements.
+At Howarth Timber & Building Supplies we supply a wide range of both wooden fence posts and concrete fence posts and can not only provide the traditional range of sizes for fence posts but are also able to offer larger sizes and sections to meet your own specific requirements.

 Timber or Concrete Fencing Posts?